jerik/socket-io-on-docker/README.md

 ```

 ## Back to the guide again
-Adding disconnect message, based on the guide
+Adding disconnect message, based on the guide.

 ```bash
 vim server.js